How to create a translation module

 page last edited on 14 December 2016

-Translation module is an add-on that translates X-Cart store to another language.
-Most part of such module is not a code, but the list of translated labels, so we tried to ease the process for translators and all they need to do is to perform their translating job.
-After that you can run a special script that will wrap up their translation into the module.
+The better part of a translation module is not code, but a list of translated text labels.
+We tried to ease things for translators as much as possible, so all they need to do is to perform their translating job.
+After that you can run a special script that will wrap up their translation into a translation module.

-Getting CSV file
+Getting a CSV file

 Working with CSV

 - The second column contains the key of the label.
 Our translation engine will use this key to identify what label should be pulled from the translation module.
 Do not change the contents of this column.

 Wrapping up the translation module